wallix/awless/README.md

 - exploration of your cloud infrastructure and resources relations, **even offline** using a local graph storage
 - greater output's readability with numerous machine and human friendly formats
 - ensure smart defaults & security best practices
-- connect easily through smart SSH to your private & public instances
+- connect easily using awless' smart SSH to your private & public instances

 # Install